maharjanraj/gql-error/README.md

 First parameter: concatenated string that matches json path in config files as shown below.
 Second parameter: same as above third parameter.

+**localizeString(message[, options])** takes 2 parameter (This API actually doesn't throw any error but returns a localized message from our locale config files.)
+First parameter: concatenated string that matches json path in config files as shown below.

 ##### Options
 * lang (string) - Which localization to use.
 Default 'en'.
 * gql (boolean) - If true uses throws graphql error.
 If false, throws error as original nodejs error.
 Default true.